 “It looks like right now we have quite a bit of activity primarily in the eastern part of the state.
 The areas of greatest concern are Voluntown, North Stonington and Stonington,” said Theodore Andreadis, director of the Connecticut Agricultural Experiment Station.
 “The activity we are seeing in the entire northeast is unprecedented.
 I’ve never seen this much activity from New Jersey up through Massachusetts.”

 EEE has been identified in Chester, Haddam, Hampton, Killingworth, Madison, Plainfield, Shelton, Ledyard, Groton, Colchester and Columbia, as well as Voluntown, North Stonington and Stonington.

 Although Massachusetts and Rhode Island have both begun aerial spraying of insecticide, the experiment station and the Connecticut Department of Public Health are for the time being focusing their efforts on public awareness.

 “We don’t know where we would really spray and things are beginning to wind down with just another two weeks in which mosquitoes will likely be active and biting,” Andreadis said.
 “We are recommending strongly that people avoid mosquito bites by staying indoors at dawn and dusk and if bitten removing themselves from the area.
 Don’t think about camping out there right now.”

 Some of the communities that are affected have begun to limit outdoor after-school activities for children.
-The Town of Stonington is spraying behind the town’s high school sports complex.
+The Town of Stonington is using backpack spraying behind the town’s high school sports complex.